-A Tablestore client is a client for Tablestore and provides various methods that you can use to perform operations on tables and data in Tablestore.
+A Tablestore client provides various methods for performing operations on tables and data in Tablestore.
 This topic describes how to use Tablestore SDK for Python to initialize a Tablestore client.

 Preparations